roguecoin/roguecoin/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Litecoin:
+Notes for Neoscrypt:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the any neoscrypt based  network, you would need to build and install the neoscrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.

 Linux:

-    cd litecoin_scrypt
+    cd neoscrypt
     sudo python setup.py install

 Windows (mingw):